iptch/2024-fall-architectural-katas/ADR/ADR-019-data-transmission-for-analytics.md

 ## Context:
 Data Point 5 (Demographic Information) needs to be transferred to Analytics & Reporting service.

-- Opt 1: Analytics reads directly from candidate DB fault tolerance, separation of concern. operational vs. analytics.
+- Opt 1: Analytics reads directly from job candidate DB fault tolerance, separation of concern. operational vs. analytics.
 But direct access to sensitive information.
-- Opt 2: Candidate sends to Analytics.
-Stronger privacy of candidate DB.
+- Opt 2: Job candidate sends to Analytics.
+Stronger privacy of job candidate DB.
 But strong coupling (fault-intolerance) to Analytics & Reporting.
 - Opt 3: Asynchronous delivery via topic.
 Like 2, but with weaker coupling, better fault-tolerance.

 ## Decision:
-Opt 1: Analytics may read directly from candidate DB
+Opt 1: Analytics may read directly from job candidate DB

 ## Consequences: